Are you considering outpatient drug rehab for yourself or a loved one?

 5. Flexible Treatment Plans

-You’ll be required to check in to the rehab facility each day for treatment, but the amount of time you’ll spend there depends on how intensive your program is.
+You’ll be required to check in to the rehab facility each day for treatment, but the amount of time you’ll spend there depends on how intensive your rehab program is.

 Some treatment plans may only involve an hour or two each day, while others require you to spend a full day in rehab.
 Many facilities offer morning, afternoon, and evening options, allowing you to plan treatment around your other obligations.